7449/BannerLayout/README.md

 ##Support function

-- can be customized  dots , title, prompt bar position
+- can be customized  dots , title, prompt bar position，Support for custom selectors

 - you can customize small dots, and whether to automatically rotate to the next page and rotation time